 Office: Schwartz Center for Performing Arts, Room 321

-Award winning conductor and composer Richard Prior’s musical training began in his native England, where he received degrees in composition and conducting from Leeds and Nottingham Universities.
-He has taught at several universities and colleges in the United States and at St. Catherine's College, Oxford University where he was the 1997 Visiting Fellow in Music.
-From music written as a high school student performed in the presence of Her Majesty, Queen Elizabeth II to his professional debut in 1988 at London's Westminster Abbey, Prior's music has been performed, recorded, and broadcast widely in Europe and North America.
-Atlanta performances have included intimations of immortality premiered by the Vega String Quartet, The Darkening Land with clarinet virtuoso Richard Stoltzman and the Pulitzer-nominated choral-orchestral work Stabat Mater, the subject of a 2009 broadcast.
-Prior's Symphony No. 3 received its premiere at Emory in 2011 and his elegy for aurora dedicated to the memory of those lost in the tragedy in Aurora, CO received multiple performances in 2012 and 2013.
-Prior's former teachers and mentors include Alan Ridout, Philip Wilby, James Fulkerson, Nigel Osborne and Trevor Wishart.
-He has been a selected participant in workshops and masterclasses with a diverse array of composers including Pierre Boulez, Henryk Gorecki, John McCabe and Milton Babbitt.
+From works written as a child and presented in the presence of Queen Elizabeth II to his professional debut in 1988 at London’s Westminster Abbey, Richard Prior’s music has been performed, recorded, and broadcast widely in Europe and North America.
+Recent premieres have included String Quartets No. 1 and 2 with the Vega Quartet, The Darkening Land with clarinet virtuoso Richard Stoltzman and the Pulitzer-nominated choral-orchestral work Stabat Mater, the subject of a 2009 PBS broadcast.
+Prior’s composition teachers and mentors include Alan Ridout, Philip Wilby, James Fulkerson, Nigel Osborne and Trevor Wishart.
+He has been a selected participant in workshops and master classes with a diverse array of composers including Pierre Boulez, Henryk Gorecki, John McCabe and Milton Babbitt.